Asami Sato: Creation and conception

 Rita Hayworth's hair inspired Asami's design.

-Asami was initially conceived to be a duplicitous spy for the Equalist movement — antagonists in the first season — embedded within Team Avatar.
-However, the character became so well-liked by co-creators DiMartino and Konietzko that they rewrote her to be a friend to Korra, involved in a love triangle with her and Mako, and ignorant of her father's Equalist activities.
+Asami Sato was initially conceived to be a duplicitous spy for the Equalist movement — antagonists in the first season of The Legend of Korra — embedded within Team Avatar.
+However, the character became so well-liked by co-creators Michael Dante DiMartino and Bryan Konietzko that they rewrote her to be a friend to Korra, involved in a love triangle with her and Mako, and ignorant of her father's Equalist activities.
 DiMartino remembered that he and Konietzko "knew" they needed "a character who wasn't a bender" after they decided on the nonbender revolution storyline.
 Konietzko also floated the idea to the writing team that Asami might be bisexual "before the audience had ever laid eyes on" either her or Korra, but initially shelved the idea, assuming Nickelodeon would not allow it to be aired.
 This decision would be reversed after season two.

 An early script for the last episode of the first season, "Endgame", featured Asami joining the United Forces, a military in the universe of The Legend of Korra, at the end of the episode.
 The script was reworked sometime before the confirmation of the second season.
 Bryan Konietzko's design of Asami was based on the idea of an actress from the "Golden Age" of Hollywood in the world of Avatar, and her hair was inspired by that of Rita Hayworth, an American actress famous in the 1940s.
 Konietzko wrote that Asami's resemblance to the character Lust from the 2009 anime series Fullmetal Alchemist: Brotherhood was coincidental, as he had not seen the series at the time of Asami's design in 2010.
 Konietzko had previously had difficulty drawing women and chose to design Asami by himself, wanting a challenge.